If you like life's luxuries, you'll love the De'Longhi Eletta Explore

 (Image credit: Future)

 The first discriminator for this coffee maker is the price.
 At close to $2000, you have to be ready to splurge.
-By way of rough price comparison, if you buy a coffee from Starbucks every day, you will make your money back on this in 400 days.
+By way of a rough price comparison, if you buy a coffee from Starbucks every day, you will make your money back in 400 days.
 You will be back in pocket after a year and a month but it’s a huge upfront investment.

-Next, this is a very hands off coffee machine.
+Next, this is a very hands-off coffee machine.
 If you don’t want to faff, but you want really good, quality coffee, you’ll enjoy using this machine.

 The people who will get the most out of this coffee machine will enjoy a range of hot and cold coffees.
 This has everything from a basic espresso to an iced espresso and cold brew option.
 You can be adventurous all year round and you’ll want to be for the price.